Tiance-Zhang/infsci2470-final/Report.md

 ## Objective

 We want to build a website that customers can use to discover the most trending sneakers and be able to purchase them.
-As fashion is always changing, we want our website can be made not only an online shop but also as trands reference for custmers.
+As fashion is always changing, we want our website can be made not only an online shop but also as trends reference for customers.
 By using our website, they will know what is the most popular sneakers this season and any information about those sneakers.
 Besides, we want our website can let customers to buy any sneakers they like regardless of brand.
 Our website can save them time of tossing between various brand website by providing all popular sneaker brands.<br>
 <br>
-By developing our application, we want to learn how to build a complete shopping website which include user interface and admin interface.
+By developing our application, we want to learn how to build a complete shopping website which includes user interface and admin interface.
 As more and more people prefer using mobile phone nowadays, we want to create a website that can looks properly both on the phone and computer so we will use different viewpoints to achieve this goal.
 Morever, We want our website can let customers to register and login, as well as manage shopping cart and purchase items.
-Therefore, we need to have form for cutomers' information that can be submitted to our database and HTML5 APIs to add, delete or update data in our database.
+Therefore, we need to have form for customers' information that can be submitted to our database and HTML5 APIs to add, delete or update data in our database.
 For the unexpected input, we also need to handle such errors.

 <br><br><br>